 Symptoms associated with diarrhoea

-Diarrhoea is where you frequently pass watery or loose poo.
+Diarrhoea is where you often pass watery or loose poo.
 Some people may also have other symptoms, depending on the cause.

 Associated symptoms can include: